games647/ActionBroadcaster/README.md

 # ActionBroadcaster

-A Sponge minecraft server plugin to create automated messages that will be printed into the action chat slot.
+A Sponge Minecraft server plugin to create automated messages that will be printed into the action chat slot.

 ## Features